The Parkland School Deputy Told Officers To Stay Away From The Building Where The Shooting Was Taking Place

 Sheriff Scott Israel has skewered Peterson, who has since resigned, for doing "nothing" during the school massacre.
 Israel has also been under intense scrutiny for his agency's response to the massacre.
 The Florida Department of Law Enforcement is currently investigating his leadership.

+This is when Coral Springs police arrive on scene.
+Thirty seconds later, video shows Cruz in the stairs, tossing aside his weapon, and then exiting the west side of the building.

-2:28 p.m.: Coral Springs police officers arrive and a dispatcher radios out the first description of Cruz.
-Deputies already on scene are calling in descriptions of wounded students, "a child down," a "victim with a gunshot to the right leg," as authorities seek information on the whereabouts of the shooter.
+2:28 p.m.: A Coral Springs dispatcher radios out the first description of Cruz as officers ask for more details and position themselves around the school.
+Meanwhile, on the sheriff's channel, deputies already on scene are calling in descriptions of wounded students — "a child down," a "victim with a gunshot to the right leg" — as authorities seek information on the whereabouts of the shooter.

-The chaotic minutes continue to tick by as authorities attempt to locate a young man in a hoodie, possibly carrying an AR-15 or AK-47 style rifle, with multiple dispatchers ping-ponging descriptions and possible locations.
+The chaotic seconds continue to tick by as authorities attempt to work together and locate a young man in a hoodie, possibly carrying an AR-15 or AK-47–style rifle, with multiple dispatchers ping-ponging descriptions and possible locations.

-2:32 p.m.: The first authorities enter the building where the shooting took place and begin carrying out victims, some "with a golf cart."
+2:29 p.m.: Coral Springs police meet Peterson near building 12, "getting info."
+A Broward County Deputy asks "where the shooter is," to which another replies, "we don't know, but we're heading in the building, building 13."
+However, they were unable to enter because it was locked.

+"We need to get units in here so we can start trying to find this guy," one deputy states.
+Twenty seconds later, school security video records Cruz "on the southwest part of campus."

 2:48 p.m.: Walmart security video captures Cruz entering the parking lot.
 The 19-year-old makes his way to a McDonald's restaurant.

-Then, at 3:40 p.m.: Cruz is apprehended by a Coconut Creek police officer.
+3:40 p.m.: Cruz is apprehended by a Coconut Creek police officer.

 Several Other Armed Sheriff's Deputies Reportedly Waited Outside Florida School During Shooting Rampage